James Ellison (motorcyclist): Return to British Superbike

 In 2017, Ellison finished the British Superbike Championship in ninth place, scoring 139 points, winning a race.

 Managerial career

 During 2018, Ellison rode with Anvil Hire Yamaha, intending to retire from competition at season-end, but signed with Smiths BMW Racing for 2019.
 After the Thruxton event in August it was announced they would part ways, after disappointing results with a total score of 23 points.
 He then joined another British Superbike team for the remainder of the 2019 season, starting from the September event at Oulton Park, on the ex-Danny Kent machine, previously an ex-Leon Camier 2016 MV Agusta F4.
 Kent had been sacked in August, with Gino Rea riding the same machine as a temporary replacement for one meeting at Cadwell Park.

-In December 2021, Ellison was announced as team manager for Powerslide Catfoss Racing together with Hawk Racing in the British Superbike 2022 season.
+In December 2021, Ellison was announced as team manager for Powerslide Catfoss Racing together with Hawk Racing in the 2022 British Superbike Championship.